moayadnajd/OpenRXV/README.md

 - If you changed the order of the objects in any of the arrays in `dashboard.ts`, `counters.ts`, & `filters.ts` the order of the element that this object delegates will change according to the new order you gave it

 ### About Colors
-If you go to `/RES/src/configs/colorsMap.scss` you will find a [scss map](https://sass-lang.com/documentation/values/maps), which contains the pirmary custom color of the app, and follows the [angular materia theming convection](https://material.angular.io/guide/theming), the key `500` is the color that we see often on the page.
+If you go to `/RES/src/configs/colorsMap.scss` you will find a [scss map](https://sass-lang.com/documentation/values/maps), which contains the pirmary custom colors of the app, and follows the [angular material theming convection](https://material.angular.io/guide/theming), the key `500` is the color that we see often on the page.

 Change the map with the colors you want (if you commented the original one and uncommented the map under it you will see how the page changes).

 Changing this map will not change the colors of the charts, to change them go to `/RES/src/configs/chartColors.ts` and you will see multiple exported variables.
 -   selectMapColors (object)
-    - hover(string): the color that the app will fill the country that the user hove over it.
+    - hover(string): the color that the app will fill the country that the user hover over it.
-    - select(object): when the user clickes on a country
+    - select(object): when the user clicks on a country
         - color(string): the color of the country after the user clicks on it.
         - borderColor(string): the color of the country borders after the user clicks on it.
-- axisColorForMap(object): the color of the axis of the map
+- axisColorForMap(object): the color countries in the map chart.
     - minColor, midColor, maxColor
 - legendTextColorForPie(string): the color of the text legends in the pie chart.
-- LegendNavigationColors(object): these are the colors for the arrows in the pie chart
+- LegendNavigationColors(object): these are the colors for the arrows in the pie chart legends
     - activeColor(string): the color that the arrow will be filled if the user can click on it.
     - inactiveColor(string): the color that the arrow will be filled if the user can't click on it
     - style(object):